Economic history of Argentina: First Peronist period: Nationalization

 During the first Five-Year Plan, various public works and programs were executed, with the aim to modernize the country's infrastructure.
 For example, a total of 22 hydroelectric power plants were erected, increasing electrical output from 45,000 kVA in 1943 to 350,000 kVA in 1952.
 Between 1947 and 1949, a network of gas pipelines, which linked Comodoro Rivadavia with Buenos Aires, was built.
 The gas distribution reached 15 million m³, reducing costs by a third.

 During this period Argentina's economy continued to grow, on average, but more slowly than the world as a whole or than its neighbors, Brazil and Chile.
-A suggested cause is that a multitude of frequently changed regulations, at times extended to ridiculous specifics (such as a 1947 decree setting prices and menus for restaurants), choked economic activity.
+A suggested cause is that a multitude of frequently changed regulations, at times extended to unusual specifics (such as a 1947 decree setting prices and menus for restaurants), inhibited economic activity.
 The long-term effect was to create pervasive disregard for the law, which Argentines came to view as a hindrance to earning a living rather than an aid to enforcing legitimate property rights.
 The combination of industrial protectionism, redistribution of income from the agrarian to the industrial sector, and growing state intervention in the economy sparked an inflationary process.
 By 1950, Argentina's GDP per capita accounted fell to less than half of that of the United States.

 Perón's second Five-Year Plan in 1952 favored increased agricultural output over industrialization, but industrial growth and high wages in previous years had expanded the domestic demand for agrarian goods.
 During the 1950s, output of beef and grain fell, and the economy suffered.
 The policy shift toward agricultural production created a gap in income distribution, as the majority of those who worked in agriculture labored on tiny plots, while the majority of the land was in large estates.
 Argentina signed trade agreements with Britain, the Soviet Union and Chile, slightly opening the market to international trade as Perón's second economic plan sought to capitalize on the country's comparative advantage in agriculture.